kokrange/ss-openwrt-transparent-proxy-router/README.md

 ### Openwrt gui:
 * Lan interface uncheck: bridge.
 (WARN: br-lan will not work!)
 * Wan interface uncheck: Use DNS servers advertised by peer.
+(Or Not. for some version of openwrt)
 * Disable IPv6 for lan and wan, especially for wan.
 (WARN: IPv6 proxy are not supported.)
 * DNS ignore resolv, hosts files.